I hate it when I see people waste food. I’m not sure why, but I’ve always been that way.

 The obvious solution: Dump the extra channels and resign myself to the fact that I will miss a show I really really really want to watch 0.4624 percent of time.

-Odds of this actually happening: Although this one is a no-brainer, the answer is slim and none.Â This is yet more proof that people make irrational decisions about money all the time.
+Odds of this actually happening: Slim and none.
+This is yet more proof that people make irrational decisions about money all the time.

-3. Paying almost all of our bills by snail mail instead of the Internet.
+3. Paying almost all of our bills by snail mail instead of the Internet

-My (lame) excuse: As the household CFO the Honeybee pays the bills, and she insists on paying them the old-fashioned way because she “doesn’t trust computers.”
+My (lame) excuse: As the household CFO, the Honeybee pays the bills — and she still does it the old-fashioned way because she “doesn’t trust computers.”

 Short term impact: On average she writes about 10 checks per month for bills that she could pay online or automatically.

-4. Paying to use the express lane when it’s not really necessary.
+4. Paying to use the express lane when it’s not really necessary

-Long term impact: $402 annually, assuming the toll road rates don’t go up – which they will.
+Long term impact: $502 annually, assuming the toll road rates don’t go up – which they will.

 Odds of this actually happening: A near certainty.
-After evaluating the long-term impact, I’m already feeling braver.Â Wait; I changed my mind.
+After evaluating the long-term impact, I’m already feeling braver.
+Wait … I changed my mind.
+I think.

-5. My insatiable addiction to iTunes.
+5. My insatiable addiction to iTunes

-Long term impact: I expect to spend about $500 annually, give or take $100.Â Okay, okay.Â Give $100.
+Long term impact: I expect to spend about $500 annually, give or take $100.

 6. Not replacing the weather stripping

-My (lame) excuse: Look, I live in Los Angeles – not Moscow.Â How much energy can I really be wasting?
+My (lame) excuse: Look, I live in Los Angeles – not Oslo.
+How much energy can I really be wasting?

-Long term impact: Based upon the data from the Department of Energy, I’m guessing less than $20.
+Long term impact:I’m guessing less than $20.